 4. Electromagnetic Fields in Vlasov Plasmas: Characterization of Linear Modes.

 Pierre Bertrand is Emeritus Professor at the University of Lorraine, France.
 He has been working for more than 50 years in various fields of theoretical physics, and numerical simulation involving plasma physics, quantum mechanics, signal theory and fluid mechanics.

 Daniele Del Sarto is Associate Professor at the Jean Lamour Institute, University of Lorraine, France.
-Her main research field is fundamental physics of warm plasmas, with applications to astrophysics, magnetic confinement fusion and laser-plasma interactions.
+His main research field is fundamental physics of warm plasmas, with applications to astrophysics, magnetic confinement fusion and laser-plasma interactions.

 Alain Ghizzo is Professor at the Jean Lamour Institute, University of Lorraine, France.
 He is active in plasma Vlasov modeling, high performance computing, laser-plasma interactions and gyrokinetic modeling.